 Memory width and size: how much memory is required, and how wide should it be?
 Should it support bytes of some width (byte enables on writes)?

-WMemI is specified using blocking request flow control (where the master issues the request and waits for it to be accepted) rather than the non-blocking flow control used in the other profiles (where the master waits for permission to issue the request).
+WMemI is specified using blocking request flow control (where the master issues the request and waits for it to be accepted) rather than the non-blocking flow control used in the other profiles (where the master waits for the not-busy indication before it can issue the request).
 This is because memory behavior (and the delay in processing requests) frequently depends on the address associated with the request (i.e. same bank/row or not).

 WMemI Worker Attributes

 Worker authors using a WMemI specify their implementation choices via the following attributes, from which all OCP configuration parameters and signals are derived.
-Light green shading of the description indicates where the attribute has the same meaning as in WMI.WMemI Attribute Summary
+Light green shading of the description indicates where the attribute has the same meaning as in WMI.

+The Clock and ClockSignal attributes, described in section 2.6, are applicable to WMemI.

+WMemI Attribute Summary